abdussalim/shop-id-frontend/README.md

 ## About The Project

-Shop id adalah sebuah aplikasi berbasis website yang memudahkan orang untuk mendapatkan product-product yang di jual di online oleh orang lain .
-Shop id dikembangkan dengan satck PERN (PostgreSQL, Express js, Reactjs, Node js).
-Hire jobs merupakan sebuah project Individu, disini saya membuat Backend dan Frontend.Shop id adalah sebuah aplikasi berbasis website yang memudahkan orang untuk mendapatkan produk-produk yang di jual di online oleh orang lain.
-Shop id dikembangkan dengan satck PERN (PostgreSQL, Express js, Reactjs, Node js).
-Shop Id merupakan sebuah project Individu, disini saya membuat Backend dan Frontend.
+Shop id is a website-based application that makes it easy for people to get products that are sold online by other people.
+Shop id is developed with PERN satck (PostgreSQL, Express js, Reactjs, Node js).
+Hire jobs is an Individual project, here I created Backend and Frontend.
+Shop id is a website-based application that makes it easy for people to get products that are sold online by other people.
+Shop id is developed with PERN satck (PostgreSQL, Express js, Reactjs, Node js).
+Shop Id is an Individual project, here I create Backend and Frontend.

 ### Technology Used